thejaminator/latteries_private_mono/README.md

 Most of the logic I use is just this single file.
 It has caching, retries, support for parallel calls, calling different models, logprobs and types.
 Feel free to copy and paste into your project for your own needs.

-## Installation as starter code to run evals.
+**Installation as starter code to run evals.**
-Clone the repo if you want to use the example scripts.
-Can be useful for e.g. cursor and coding agents.
+This can be useful also as a base repo for your own evals.
+Clone the repo if you want to use the example scripts, which your coding agents (claude code, cursor code) can use.
   ```bash
   git clone git@github.com:thejaminator/latteries.git
   cd latteries